WorldOfPatterns/WorldOfPatterns/patterns/14/Test.md

 # Words like violence
-Break the silence\n
+Break the silence
-Come crashing in\n
+Come crashing in
-Into my little world\n
+Into my little world